 On the other, he recreates a huge range of dishes from movies, TV shows, books, and other media.
-Ichiraku ramen from the manga Naruto, boeuf bourguignon from Julie & Julia, and Turkish delight from The Chronicles of Narnia are just a few of his fabulous fictional dishes brought to life.
+Ichiraku ramen from the manga Naruto, boeuf bourguignon from Julie & Julia, and Turkish delight from The Chronicles of Narnia are just a few of the fabulous fictional dishes he’s brought to life.

 Many foodies will know Bon Appétit as a staple culinary magazine with a tradition reaching back to the 1950s.
 Since 2013, it has been publishing videos on YouTube to help readers master its recipes.
 Today, Bon Appétit’s channel is one of the most popular in the niche, with over 6 million subscribers.